tmxoxo/blog/_posts/2014-05-15-unfinished.md

 easy-peasy, right?
 At least I have my paint colors picked out :-)<br><br>

 *I'm debating between DIY Ardex countertops (concrete-look) and butcher block.
-Ardex will cost ~ 1/3 butcher block which is about 1/2 cost of laminate.
-Of course I want to try a "test" project before I commit to Ardex....
+Ardex will cost approximately 1/3 the cost of economy butcher block which is about 1/2 the cost of nice laminate which is about 1/2 the cost of solid surface.
+Of course
+I want to try a "test" project before I commit to Ardex....